coala/coala/docs/Developers/Git_Basics.rst

   name it however you want.

-The next thing you should know before getting down to work is how to check on the changes you've made to your project, and your current branch.
+The next thing you should know before getting down to work is how to check on the changes you've made to your project and your current branch.
 The ability to check your current branch is also extremely important, as you'll see in the next section.
 The command to check this information is: